welyab/margelet/README.md

-# telegram-bots - Telegram Bots Java API
+# Margelet - Telegram Bots Java API

-A Java implementation of Telegram Bot API
+Margelet is a Java implementation to communicate with Telegram Bot API